aqib1/Subscription-API/README.md

 This command will create four docker container in which the three microservices and the Eureka Server will be executed.
 In addition, it will be create a internal docker network which to possible the communication among all cointainers.
 Finally, another cointainer is created which lie the PostgreSQL.
 Only the port 8080 of the container where will be executed the Subscription Microservice and the same port of the Eureka Server have been published to be reachable since a external network.
 So it is impossible that the database, the Email Microservice and the Event Microservice was reachable by other proccess that do not be the Subcription Microservice.

-To access to Eureka Server to see the registred services, http://localhost:8081

-To do watch the API, http//localhost:8885/swagger-ui.html in your browser.

-To add a new Subscription, it is necessary to make a POST request to http://localhost:8885/subscription/.
-It could be made using Curl,
+To access to Eureka Server to see the registred services, http://localhost:8081 To add a new Subscription, it is necessary to make a POST request to http://localhost:8080/subscription